-P frost T (circulation pump, frost protection temp.)
-1x077 Frost protection, based on the outdoor temperature.
-When the outdoor temperature gets below the set temperature value in 'P frost T', the controller automatically switches ON the circulation pump (for example P1 or X3) to protect the system.
+P frost T 1x077 When the outdoor temperature is below the set temperature in 'P frost T', the controller automatically switches ON the circulation pump to protect the system.

 Under normal conditions, your system is not frost protected if your setting is below 0 °C or OFF.
 For water-based systems, a setting of 2 °C is recommended.